Diksha124-debug/JavaScript/README.md

                	Var a=90;
 Var a=undefined;(this will go to the top line) a=90;
-Isi wjh se we can print it as undefined before access. var(gopi bahu) const let
+We can print it as undefined before access. var(gopi bahu) const let